North Garden man faces sodomy charges in Greene County

-A North Garden man is facing forcible sodomy charges in Greene County after the county sheriff’s office investigated an incident involving a juvenile, police said Tuesday.
+A North Garden man is facing forcible sodomy charges in Greene County after the county Sheriff’s Office investigated an incident involving a juvenile, authorities said Tuesday.

 Matthew B. Lively, 19, was arrested Friday, investigators said.
-He is being held at the Central Virginia Regional Jail without bond.
+He is being held at the Central Virginia Regional Jail in Orange without bond.

-Greene County Sheriff’s officials declined to release more information about the incident that led to charges against Lively.
+Greene sheriff’s officials declined to release more information about the incident that led to charges against Lively.

 Post a comment as